spatialnimbios/testcases/Intermediate/Autophosphorylation/README.md

 | A_Ap -> Ap + Ap | 200 1/s | 200s-1 |
 | Ap + P -> Ap_P | 800 uM-1s-1 | 2820 nm3/us |
 | Ap_P -> A + P | 539 1/s | 539 s-1 |

+# Solvers

+ODE and SSA were run using RuleBender, with the included .bngl files.
+Single-particle reaction-diffusion was run with NERDSS.